danieldg/rwaybar/doc/config.md

 `oneline` | No | true/false | True if the value should have newlines stripped

 The actual text displayed is `{`modulename`.text}` with a tooltip of `{`modulename`.tooltip}`.

-# Fonts

-The fonts used to render text must currently be defined by declaring a name and filename in the `[fonts]` section.
-You can find the font filenames used for specific named fonts by using the following command:

-`fc-list -f '%{family}: %{file}\n'|sort`

-If a given font does not contain glyphs for a given character, other fonts are tried in the order they are listed.
-This configuration may be used to select particular fonts for emojis or other special characters.

 # Modules